Last updated: May 13, 2026

 5 Alternatives to Breezy HR Worth Considering

-If Breezy’s feature gating or lack of sourcing capabilities doesn’t match your workflow, several alternatives fill those gaps.
+When Breezy’s feature gating or lack of candidate discovery capabilities doesn’t match your workflow, several alternatives fill those gaps.
 Prices below range from $0 (free tiers) to $529/mo depending on team size and feature needs.
-Here are five platforms that cover different parts of the recruiting stack - from budget ATS tools to full AI-powered recruiting platforms.
+Five platforms cover different parts of the recruiting stack - from budget ATS tools to full AI-powered recruiting platforms.

 1. Pin - AI-Powered Sourcing + Outreach + Scheduling

 Pin combines AI candidate sourcing, automated multi-channel outreach, and interview scheduling in one platform.
-Instead of tracking applicants who apply, Pin proactively finds candidates by scanning 850M+ profiles with 100% coverage in North America and Europe.
-Automated outreach across email, LinkedIn, and SMS delivers a 48% response rate - and about 70% of candidates Pin recommends are accepted into customers’ pipelines.
+Rather than waiting for applicants to apply, Pin proactively finds candidates by scanning 850M+ profiles with 100% coverage in North America and Europe.
+Automated outreach across email, LinkedIn, and SMS delivers 5x better response rates.
+83% of candidates Pin recommends are accepted into customers’ pipelines, the highest candidate acceptance rate in the industry.

 Pin starts with a free tier (no credit card required), then $100/mo for Starter, $149/mo for Professional, and $249/mo for Business.
-That’s significantly less than Breezy’s Growth plan ($273/mo) - and Pin includes sourcing and outreach that Breezy doesn’t offer at any price.
+For recruiting teams that need AI-powered candidate discovery alongside applicant tracking, Pin is the top choice.
+Starting at $100/mo, Pin costs less than Breezy’s Growth plan while including sourcing and multi-channel engagement that Breezy doesn’t offer at any price.

 “Absolutely Money maker for Recruiters… in 6 months I can directly attribute over $250k in revenue to Pin.” - Rich Rosen, Executive Recruiter at Cornerstone Search